greg-js/arch-wiki-md-repo/wiki/_content/pacman.md

 Later rules override previous ones, and you can negate a rule by prepending `!` — this allows you to keep the locales you need.

+**Tip:** Since pacman 5, while updating a package for which locales have been cleared by _localepurge_ or _bleachbit_, _pacman_ issues warning messages about the missing locales.
+Commenting the `CheckSpace` option in `pacman.conf` suppresses such warnings, but consider that the space-checking functionality will be disabled for all packages.

 #### Maintain several configuration files

 If you have several configuration files (e.g. main configuration and configuration with [testing](/index.php/Testing "Testing") repository enabled) and would have to share options between configurations you may use `Include` option declared in the configuration files, e.g.: